10 Best Jungle Adventure Movies of All Time

 1984 American action film directed by john miles titled Red Dawn and was the first film to be released in the u.s with a PG-13 Rating.

-The story follows a group of American high school students who resist the occupation with guerrilla warfare naming themselves the wolverines after their high school mascot.
+The story follows a group of American high school students who resist the occupation with guerrilla warfare naming themselves the Wolverines after their high school mascot.

 In the movie from out of the sky soviet Nicaraguan and Cuban troops begin landing on the football field of the colorado high school and in a matter of few seconds the paratroopers attacked the school and sent a group of teenagers fleeing into the mountains.

-Armed only with hunting rifles pistols and bows and arrows the teens struggle to survive the bitter winter and the soviet kgb patrols hunt for them.
+Armed only with hunting rifles pistols and bows and arrows the teens struggle to survive the bitter winter and the Soviet kgb patrols hunt for them.

-Eventually, trouble arises when they kill a group of soviet soldiers on patrol in the highlands and soon after that, they waged their own guerrilla warfare against the invading Soviet troops under the banner of wolverines.
+Eventually, trouble arises when they kill a group of Soviet soldiers on patrol in the highlands and soon after that, they waged their own guerrilla warfare against the invading Soviet troops under the banner of Wolverines.

-2. Hold the Dark (2018)
+10. Hold the Dark (2018)

 Hold the Dark (2018)

-Based on the novel of the same name by William Geraldine Hold the Dark is a 2018 American action thriller film directed by Jeremy sooner with a score of 71 on rotten tomatoes the movie became a major hit film of 2018.
+Based on the novel of the same name by William Geraldine Hold the Dark is a 2018 American action thriller film directed by Jeremy Sooner with a score of 71 on rotten tomatoes the movie became a major hit film of 2018.

-The movie tells the story of a retired naturalist and wolf expert named Russell core who journeys to the edge of civilization in northern Alaska.
+The movie tells the story of a retired naturalist and wolf expert named Russell Core who journeys to the edge of civilization in northern Alaska.

-At the pleading of madras Sloan a young mother whose son was killed by a pack of wolves core attempts to help Medora track down the wolves who took her son.
+At the pleading of Madras Sloan a young mother whose son was killed by a pack of wolves core attempts to help Medora track down the wolves who took her son.

 A strange and dangerous relationship develops between the two lonely souls but when Medora’s husband Vernon returns home from the Iraq War the news of his child’s death ignites a violent chain of events because as a local cop.